+Money transmission and data driven integrated services are also forecast to evolve rapidly in the coming years with numerous new players entering the payments environment, facilitated by regulatory and market forces such as the revised Payment Services Directive (EU) 2015/2366 ("PSD2") which aims to reduce fraud while opening up payment markets to new entrants.
 Analytically driven and customer focused new entrants are changing the way financial services companies are approaching their routes to market, service and fulfilment value chains, operating models and core competencies so that they remain relevant and compete in the newly consumerised and digital arena.

-Although the Issuer's ability to adapt such technology developments and related regulatory requirements is a constant priority for its management and the Issuer has implemented several measures in this direction so far, the Issuer may not be able to respond to external developments in a sufficiently timely manner, which may negatively affect the Issuer's results, financial conditions and prospects.
+Although the Issuer's adapting ability to such technology developments is a constant priority for its management and the Issuer has implemented several measures in this direction so far, the Issuer may not be able to respond to external developments in a sufficiently timely manner, which may negatively affect the Issuer's results, financial conditions and prospects.